evanthebouncy/20Q-selfplay/README.md

 # 20Q-selfplay
 LLM play 20questions with itself

+Tested on 1845 hypotheses from the THINGS dataset, llm = OpenAI(model_name="gpt-3.5-turbo-0301"), score of

-## Read the blog here:
+## Read the blog for full details:

-20Questions is also explored in BIG-bench so check it out:
+20Questions is also explored in BIG-bench (albeit with only 40 objects):

 https://github.com/google/BIG-bench/tree/main/bigbench/benchmark_tasks/twenty_questions